ying-tang/help-documentation/_drafts/Ursula_and_OpenStack.md

 As you can see from the error, this one is obviously broken and needs to be replaced.

 4. Generate a new self-signed certificate and private key.
 We'll use a fake hostname as the Common Name.
+In this case the Common Name is going to be `openstack.chaidas.com`.

   ```
   cd /etc/ssl/